abe33/spectacular/docs/index.md

 ## Assertions

-Spectacular support two types of assertions, either with the `should` function or with the `èxpect(...).to` syntax.
+Spectacular support two types of assertions, either with the `should` function or with the `expect(...).to` syntax.
 As addition, the `Object`'s prototype is decorated with a `should` method, allowing to write `10.should equal 10`.

 The global `should` function will use the current example subject as actual value to pass to the provided matcher.